braydonwang/Natural-Language-Processing-Assignments/README.md

 ![Project Image](https://braydonwang.github.io/NLP.png)

-> This is a list of all of my assignments that I created during the GDG Cloud Edmonton Machine Learning Bootcamp 2021
+> This is a list of all of my assignments that I created during the phase 2 of GDG Cloud Edmonton Machine Learning Bootcamp 2021

 ---